Asbestos Exposure in Oklahoma

 Although asbestos usage has significantly declined in recent years, the lasting impact of past exposure continues to follow Oklahoma’s residents, inflicting not only physical trauma but also emotional and financial ones that end up more costly in the end.
 This is why it is important for Oklahoma residents to prepare themselves with enough information to navigate the threats of asbestos exposure in their state properly.

 Occupational Exposure in the Sooner State

 Top industries affected by the carcinogen include agriculture, oil, gas, and manufacturing.
-Thousands of employees and nearby residents could have been exposed while at worksite areas in Oklahoma.
+Thousands of employees and nearby residents could have been exposed while at worksite areas in Oklahoma causing many deaths.

-The state is a top-5 producer of oil and natural gas in the United States.
+The state is a top-5 oil and natural gas producer in the United States.
 Oil and gas production involves heavy fireproofing and heat protection, which typically involves asbestos in older buildings.
-Several oil and natural gas sites throughout Oklahoma have been listed on the United States Environmental Protection Agency’s (EPA) Superfund National Priorities List, which is a database made up of toxic or contaminated sites throughout the United States.
+Several oil and natural gas sites throughout Oklahoma have been listed on the United States Environmental Protection Agency’s (EPA) Superfund National Priorities List, a database of toxic or contaminated sites throughout the United States.
 Some oil companies responsible for exposure include Conoco, Sinclair Oil, Ultramar Diamond, Sunoco, and Gary-Williams Energy.

 As a top industry in the area, agriculture relied on certain equipment that often contained the toxin.
-The agriculture industry also relies on natural gas, oil, and manufacturing for operation, which often used the carcinogen during the mid-1900s.
-Farming equipment made before regulations could have contained the toxin in brakes, insulation, gaskets, and valves.
+The agriculture industry also relies on natural gas, oil, and manufacturing for operation, which often used carcinogens during the mid-1900s.
+Farming equipment made before regulations could have contained the toxin in insulation, brakes, gaskets, and valves.